Stephen Carpenter: Personal life

 His relationship with Deftones lead singer and bandmate Chino Moreno has been reported to alternate between cordial and hostile at times.
 Though their working relationship was known to be friendly at times, the recording of Saturday Night Wrist was protracted due to their supposed "warfare".
 With regards to musical tastes, Saturday Night Wrist being described as "more aggressive" equated to it being "more aggressive for him [Chino]"; Carpenter said he'd "definitely be glad to take it to the next level, but that's asking too much right now".
-During a 2016 interview; Moreno revealed the two had engaged into a backstage altercation following a 2001 concert.
+During a 2016 interview, Moreno revealed the two had engaged into a backstage altercation following a 2001 concert.

-In November 2020, Carpenter revealed his belief in various conspiracy theories, including his belief that the Earth is flat and expressing anti-vaccination beliefs, among others.
-Commenting on this in 2021, Moreno suggested this may be related to Carpenter's cannabis smoking or being affected by his attendance of the Bataclan theatre shortly before the November 2015 Paris attacks.

-Since 2022, Carpenter has not toured with Deftones internationally due to fear of traveling, which he developed during the COVID-19 pandemic.
-Lance Jackman and Shaun Lopez will be his live fill-in when he is not performing domestically.
+Since 2022, Carpenter has not toured with Deftones internationally due to anxiety related to travel, including following attendance at the Bataclan theatre prior to the November 2015 Paris attacks.
+Lance Jackman and Shaun Lopez have guest performed when Carpenter is not on domestic tours.

-In 2025, Carpenter revealed that he'd been diagnosed with type 2 diabetes in the prior year.
+In 2025, Carpenter revealed he'd been diagnosed with type 2 diabetes in the prior year.
+His health problems limited his involvement with recording Deftones' album Private Music, leading to Moreno performing most of the album’s guitar parts.